 EXPAND YOUR THINKING

-I really want to encourage all people – not just Christians, but everyone – to be thinking people who explore for themselves, to be thinking people who find out for themselves, to be thinking people who enquire for themselves.
+I really want to encourage all people everywhere – not just Christians, but everyone – to be thinking people who explore for themselves, to be thinking people who find out for themselves, to be thinking people who enquire for themselves.
 There is much greater value in that which we discover for ourselves over that which we are either spoon-fed or have had rammed into us through the years.
 Knowing is really about experience – not the mere accumulation of data or facts.

-It means us being people who are thinkers that care about the people with whom we interact; wherever and whenever that may be.
-It means us not allowing tradition or prejudice to control our words or deeds, but rather to be people who carefully consider what we say and think about what we do so that no unnecessary offense is given to anyone.
+It means us being people who are thinkers that care deeply about the people with whom we interact; wherever that may be and whenever that may be.
+It means us not allowing tradition or prejudice to control our words or deeds, but rather to be people who carefully consider what we say, and to be people who think about what we do, so that no unnecessary offence is given to anyone.
 Every human being is worthy of my greatest respect and every human being deserves my best manners.
 Every human being is worthy of our greatest respect and every human being deserves our best manners.
 My dignity is to give you dignity.
 My dignity will never knowingly exploit another person.

-I want people to be active explorers, not passive ‘assumers’.
+So, I want people to be active explorers, not passive ‘assumers’.
 (Is ‘assumers’ even a real word?)
 I want them to be people who check things out for themselves – and not just people who just maintain an assumed position from received prejudice or imposed tradition.
 I want people to be explorers who seek to know through their OWN experience and their OWN effort, and I want people to be explorers who are open to receiving and learning more of life from other people.
 I want us to be people who work to believe, who seek to know and who experience to understand.

 True thinking is not merely a mental process; true thinking involves the whole of our being.
 True thinking is driven by the experience that grows the heart, true thinking feeds and informs the mind, true thinking refreshes the spirit, and true thinking enriches the soul.
 Let us be a people of great depth and of a solid integrity who make a valuable contribution to the lives of the people with whom we have contact, irrespective of the context of that contact.
 Every person that we meet deserves our respect.

-I want this Christ-Centered Life website to be a resource that teaches and encourages thinking and reflection.
+I want the ‘Christ-Centered Life’ website to be a helpful and valuable resource that both teaches and encourages thinking and reflection.
 To that end, this “Thought” section of the website will encourage, teach and promote whole life thinking as a worthwhile exercise for everyone.
 It provides material for thinking and discussion, and it will probably ask more questions than it answers.
 It will contribute in many ways over time as this section grows with many different entries and many different types of entry.
 The purpose of every item here is to encourage people to think for themselves and to urge them to explore for themselves.

 PAPERS FOR THOUGHT AND DISCUSSION

 As explorers we continually grow in our understanding through continual exploration and reflection.
-In response to a number of discussions in which the possibilities of a helpful and extensive exploration were limited by time and occasion, I am making available on this ‘Thought’ section of the Christ-Centered Life website some papers that I had previously written, as well as other material.
+In response to a number of personal discussions in which the possibilities of a helpful and extensive exploration were limited by time and occasion, I am making available on this ‘Thought’ section of the Christ-Centered Life website some papers that I had previously written, as well as other material.
 The papers featured here were all written by me.
 Since many of the papers here were originally written many years ago, they are not necessarily indicative of the way I see things today!
 Where a paper was either written or amended more recently, it will have a bracketed year date as part of its title.
 Recently amended papers will reflect my growth in maturity since I originally wrote them.

 All the papers here are presented as discussion documents that first of all set out some kind of foundation for that discussion, and may then provide material to help a deeper exploration.
 To that end, they will often have a bibliography as part of them, and this will help the interested person to explore a topic that they may may not have yet explored, or to dig further into a subject that is important to them.
 I will be glad to hear your reactions and responses to this section and for you to let me know if the material here is helpful and encouraging for you – or not.
 As always, you can email me from the link on every page, or from the ‘Contact’ page.